tassa-yoniso-manasi-karoto/giita/README.md

     -o string
       path of output file (default: directory of executable + "output.htm") -optionalhigh
-      used with -t it formats optional high tones with capital letters just like true high tones (turn on with -optionalhigh=true)
+      requires -t, it formats optional high tones with capital letters just like true high tones (turn on with -optionalhigh=true)
     -t
       use raw text format instead of HTML for the output file (turn on with -t=true)